-According to Lee-Weinberg bounds, DM annihilates into SM particles with slow rate if DM lies in sub-GeV range and this annihilation occurs via low mass SM mediator that can relate the overproduction of DM in the early universe.
-The characteristics of weak-scale (low mass mediator) parameter offer a hope for direct detection of non-gravitational DM interactions in laboratory.
-However these searches are less sensitive to light DM candidates due to the low detection threshold of recoil nucleon, thus it is essential to consider alternative approach to detect DM in this regime (sub-GeV range).
-New strategy introduced in above context are fixed target experiments as they can provide the valuable sensitivity to light sub-GeV DM in comparision to the collider experiments.
-But one major issue with fixed target experiments is high neutrino background which makes discremination of DM particles from neutrino background very difficult.
-Therefore beam dump mode is used to reduce neutrino background in the target volume.
-High intensity proton beam or electron beam may produced DM particles after colliding with the nuclei of fixed target further neutrino background becomes reduce in beam dump mode and the signature of DM are identified by the different scattering modes of DM with the nuclei of downstream near detector.
+The characteristics of weak-scale (low mass mediator) parameter offers a hope for direct detection of non-gravitational DM interactions in laboratory.
+However these searches are less sensitive to light DM candidates due to the low detection threshold of recoil nucleon, thus it is essential to consider alternative approach to detect light DM in this regime (sub-GeV range).
+New strategy introduced in above context are fixed target experiments as they can provide the valuable sensitivity required for the detection of sub-GeV DM in comparison to the collider experiments.
+But one major issue with fixed target experiments is the presence of high neutrino background which make it difficult to discriminate between the signatures of DM particles and neutrino present in the background.
+The use of experiment in beam dump mode reduces the neutrino background in the target volume.
+High intensity proton beam or electron beam produces DM particles after colliding with the nuclei of fixed target, further neutrino background is reduced by using it in beam dump mode.
+The signatures of DM are identified by the different scattering modes of DM i.e. its scattering with the nucleons and electrons presence in the downstream near detector.
 This beam dump facility was used by MiniBooNE experiment in 2014 \cite{7} to the detection of DM.

 In this paper, we have investigated the sensitivity of DUNE (Deep Underground Neutrino Experiment) \cite{1} for light dark matter using a simulation tool BdNMC \cite{61}.
-The physics used here for DM candidates considers the interaction of hidden sector (Hypercharge field strength $F_{D\mu\nu}^{Y}$) with standard model (SM) particles (Hypercharge field strength $F_{\mu\nu}^{Y}$) via vector portal.
-A highly energetic proton beam of 120 GeV is bomborded on the fixed target to produce DM beam.
+The physics used here for DM candidates, considers the interaction of hidden sector (Hypercharge field strength $F_{D\mu\nu}^{Y}$) with standard model (SM) particles (Hypercharge field strength $F_{\mu\nu}^{Y}$) via vector portal.
+A highly energetic proton beam of 120 GeV is bombarded on the fixed target to produce DM beam.
 Different production channels: mesons decay, bremsstrahlung and parton-level are used to produce the DM beam.
 In this work, we have studied the yield of the scattered dark matter at DUNE near detector through the elastic neutral current (NCE) scattering with the nucleon and electron to check the sensitivity of DUNE for DM detection.